jolpica/jolpica-f1/docs/endpoints/circuits.md

 ### grid

-**Filters for only circuits that have had a race with a specific grid position**
+Filters for only circuits that have had a race with a specific grid position.

 `/grid/{gridPosition}/` -> ex: `/ergast/f1/grid/29/circuits/`